grip-on-software/monetdb-dumper/README.md

 ```

 Skip the `-D` define if you want to export unencrypted personal data as well.
+It is also possible to override some of the properties defined in the
+`config.properties` file included during the build using defines
+(`databasedumper.url`, `databasedumper.user` and `databasedumper.password`).
 Replace the `TABLE` and `OUTPUT` with the table name and output file path,
 respectively.
 The output file will be a CSV file compressed with GZip, so
 typically the extension of the file is `.csv.gz`.